Eynesbury Senior College: Extended Foundation Studies Program

 The Extended FSP is suitable for students who require some additional language development and/or revision in key academic areas.
 The Extended Program is 4 terms (15 months) in duration.
 Students take some of the first term (13 weeks) in separate classes specifically designed for Extended Foundation students with a focus on key competencies, skills and content essential for success at Foundation level.
 During this term, students take three 10-week Core courses (compulsory) and the equivalent of two 10-week Elective courses.

 The following courses are compulsory: Language and Study Skills, An Introduction to Communication and Critical Thinking, Mathematics.
 Students select the equivalent of two full courses from the following introductory areas: An Introduction to Biological Sciences (Biology, Chemistry), An Introduction to the Pure Sciences (Physics, Chemistry, Additional Mathematics) and An Introduction to International Business (Accounting, Economics).

 In January, successful Extended Program students join students from the Standard Foundation Studies Program and are integrated into classes with Australian and International Year 12 students for several Elective courses.

 Assessment is conducted in two stages.
 The first stage is the assessment of Term 1 courses (as listed above).
 The assessment of Term 2 – 5 courses as per the Standard Foundation Studies Program is the second stage of evaluation.
 Assessment at both stages is based on 50% continuous assessment and 50% for final examinations.
 Results in the first stage are used to assess successful transition to the second stage.
 They are not used for the final assessment in the second stage or transition to university.

-Scholarships

-Eynesbury offers the equivalent of 6-8 full-time enrolments as scholarships (typically broken down into 2 x 100%, 4 x 50% and 8 x 25%).
-These scholarships are generally intended for students entering Year 10 or 11 and remain in force for an entire academic career at Eynesbury.
-Offers are based on an aptitude test, a 200-300 word personal statement, past academic and community achievement in addition to an interview with the principal.
-The scholarship selection process takes place twice per year in Term 1 and Term 3.
-Official dates are published in the local press, the Eynesbury website and its newsletter, Eynesbury Times.